 Nearly 40 years ago, Londonderry residents envisioned the Musquash Conservation Area as a special place to enjoy nature, important land that filters drinking water, and critical habitat for abundant wildlife.
 Today the Musquash has grown to 1,400 acres of connected lands with 20 miles of managed trails!

-SELT, working with our partner the NH Fish and Game Department, hopes to add 175 acres and to the Musquash network by conserving two key properties (click on map).
+SELT, working with our partner the NH Fish and Game Department, hopes to add 175 acres and to the Musquash network by conserving two key properties: click on map to see these tracts —>

 What makes these properties special enough to be added to the Musquash?